 Fullness: The Spirit of God Dwelling in Christ

 And THE WORD BECAME FLESH AND DWELT AMONG US, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth. – John 1:14

-The 'word became flesh' is the Father speaking through the example and teaching of Christ.
-It does not mean that God came to earth and became Christ.
-Yahweh did not put a baby in Mary and become that baby in the flesh becoming all God and all man at the same time.
+The 'word became flesh' does not mean that God came to earth and became Jesus.
+God did not put a baby in Mary and become that baby in the flesh becoming all God and all man at the same time.
 The Father cannot be contained in one single body of any man as clearly confirmed in Scripture.

 “But will God indeed dwell on the earth?
 BEHOLD, HEAVEN AND THE HIGHEST HEAVEN CANNOT CONTAIN YOU; HOW MUCH LESS THIS HOUSE THAT I HAVE BUILT! – 1 Kings 8:27

 Can a man hide himself in secret places so that I cannot see him? declares the LORD (YAHWEH).
 DO I NOT FILL HEAVEN AND EARTH?
 DECLARES THE LORD. – Jeremiah 23:24

 But who is able to build him a house, since HEAVEN, EVEN HIGHEST HEAVEN, CANNOT CONTAIN HIM?
 Who am I to build a house for him, except as a place to make offerings before him? – 2 Chronicles 2:6